Obama speech marks unofficial countdown for black Americans

 The scene Tuesday was reminiscent of election night in 2008.
 Then, Obama and his wife, Michelle Obama, greeted a cheering crowd in Grant Park in Chicago to claim victory at the end of a campaign run on hope and change.
 The Obamas were not yet in their 50s; their children, Malia and Sasha, were 10 and 7.

 Tickets for Tuesday’s once-in-a-lifetime speech were hard to come by.
-People waited for hours in the freezing cold Saturday to score seats to see Obama in person, and as he began speaking many chanted, “Four more years!”
+People waited for hours in the freezing cold Saturday to score seats to see Obama in person.

+For Carlos, the nostalgia was powerful and her concern over an uncertain future strong.

+“There were a few of us that believed that he could do it,” she recalled ahead of the speech.
+“To see that come to fruition has been amazing.
+It’s sad to be here tonight.
+In a way, it feels anticlimactic.”

 Others, like Peggy Montes, chose to stay home and watch.